 Dashlane is an intuitive and easy-to-use password manager, providing simple, effective ways for users to add passwords and organize information.

 Dashlane’s browser extension can be a benefit over standalone apps.
 Users can choose which fields they want to autofill, making it easy to control the flow of information.
 If desired, Dashlane can also generate secure passwords for users who do not wish to create their own.
-Password length and content, like use of letters, digits and symbols, can be customized.
+Password length and content, like the use of letters, digits, and symbols, can be customized.
 This ensures strong, unique passwords for every account.
 When it comes time to change passwords, Dashlane has a limited auto-change function that works with around 350 partner websites to automatically update passwords when prompted.

 Password sharing isn’t a feature that will be valuable to all password manager users, but can be helpful when managing shared accounts, like streaming platforms or news sites.
 Dashlane’s Sharing Center is accessible using the menu bar at the bottom right of the main screen.
 Using the Sharing Center, users can create unique vaults that can be shared with others.
 This can include entire accounts or, if preferred, individual passwords.
 The free version of Dashlane limits vaults to five passwords, but all paid versions come with an unlimited sharing option.